What is the Counseling Center?

 Does the Counseling Center provide documentation for Emotionally Supportive Animals?

 The following are reasons that the Counseling Center at Oberlin College does not write letters of evaluation for students requesting ESAs.
 Writing letters of evaluation for ESAs exceeds the scope of our services as treating therapists.
-In order for a person to qualify for an ESA, they must have a DSM diagnosis and must be significantly imparied by the mental health disorder to the degree that is substantially limits one or more major life activities (caring for one's self, performing manual tasks, walking, talking, seeing, hearing, speaking, breathing, learning, and working).
+In order for a person to qualify for an ESA, they must have a DSM diagnosis and must be significantly impaired by the mental health disorder to the degree that is substantially limits one or more major life activities (caring for one’s self, performing manual tasks, walking, talking, seeing, hearing, speaking, breathing, learning, and working).
 It must also be determined that, due to the disability, the person cannot function adequately without the presence of the ESA (not just benefit from it).
 Little empirical data exists that ESAs are effective in decreasing the effects of mental health disorders and related problems.
 As therapists we advocate for our clients, and writing these letters could be a conflict of interest.
-Evaluating the need for an ESA requires that the assessor be neutral and objective to determine if the person has a disability that would justify special accomodations.
+Evaluating the need for an ESA requires that the assessor be neutral and objective to determine if the person has a disability that would justify special accommodations.
 When conducting an evaluation for an ESA, the treating therapist may have to rely on what the client presents as truth, which may overstate their need and compromise the accuracy of the evaluation.
-In addition, the relationship between the therapist and client could be negatively impacted if the therapsist does not recommend that their client have an ESA.
+In addition, the relationship between the therapist and client could be negatively impacted if the therapist does not recommend that their client have an ESA.
 This type of evaluation could be most effectively performed by a neutral third-party clinician who is not directly involved in the treatment of the client.
 APA Monitor (Sept.
 2016, 47, 8:38) Professional Psychology Research and Practice (2016, 47, 4:255-260)